ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Ready to create an instance?
 Before you can run the `ibmcloud is instances` command, you need to know the details about the instance, such as what profile or image that you want to use.

-Gather the following information by using the assocoated commands.
+Gather the following information by using the associated commands.

 |    Instance details   |  Listing options                |
 | --------------------- | --------------------------------|